pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

 For more information about TiDB Cloud operational data, see [TiDB Cloud Privacy Policy](https://www.pingcap.com/privacy-policy/) and [TiDB Cloud Data Processing Agreement](https://www.pingcap.com/legal/data-processing-agreement-for-tidb-cloud-services/).

-## Who owns customer Data？
+## Who owns customer data？

-As a customer, you own your data and have the right to choose which TiDB Cloud cluster can process, store, and host it.
+As a customer, you own your data and have the right to choose which TiDB Cloud cluster can process, store, and host the data.
 TiDB Cloud will not access or use your data without your permission.

 ## Who has control over customer data？